Audi VW P0171 Fault Code

 Vacuum leaks are also common causes of this kind of error being triggered in your car.
 If there are vacuum leaks, the air gets into your engine that can’t be auto-detected and corrected by the machine sensors, so it causes the lean condition.

-A weak fuel pump or plugged fuel filter may also cause the fuel not to get into the engine in the right ratio.
-Dirty or plugged fuel injectors might cause this as well.
+A weak fuel pump or plugged fuel filter may also prevent fuel from entering the engine in the right ratio.
+Dirty or plugged fuel injectors might also cause this.

 Frequently Asked Questions